kenn/jquery-rails-cdn/README.md

 * **Caching**: CDN is used so widely that potentially your users may not need to download jQuery at all.
 * **Parallelism**: Browsers have a limitation on how many connections can be made to a single host.
 Using CDN for jQuery offloads a big one.

-On top of that, if you're using asset pipeline, you may have noticed that the major chunks of the code in `application.js` is jQuery.
-Implications of externalizing jQuery from `application.js` are:

-* Updating your js code won't evict the entire cache in browsers - your code changes more often than jQuery upgrades, right?
-* `rake assets:precompile` takes less peak memory usage.

 ## Features

+This gem offers the following features:

 * Supports multiple CDN.
 (Google, Microsoft and jquery.com)
 * jQuery version is automatically detected via jquery-rails.
 * Automatically fallback to jquery-rails' bundled jQuery when:
   * You're on a development environment, so that you can work offline.
   * The CDN is down or unavailable.

+On top of that, if you're using asset pipeline, you may have noticed that the major chunks of the code in `application.js` is jQuery.
+Implications of externalizing jQuery from `application.js` are:

+* Updating your js code won't evict the entire cache in browsers - your code changes more often than jQuery upgrades, right?
+* `rake assets:precompile` takes less peak memory usage.

 ## Installation